chuanyao17/Image-Processing-Using-MPI/README.md

-# Image-Processing-Using-MPI - final project in 2022 Spring at Hunter College
+# Image Processing Using MPI - the final project in 2022 Spring at Hunter College
 This repository contains the various parallelizable image processing functions.
 ***Authors: Chuanyao Lin***
 ### Installation